Wendy-Tseng/fincrime-sql-project/README.md

 # aml-sql-portfolio

 Note:
-This repository was rebuilt and reorganized in 2025 to create a clean, easy-to-review structure for showcasing my SQL analytics and AML investigation logic.
+This repository was rebuilt and reorganized to create a clean, easy-to-review structure for showcasing my SQL analytics and AML investigation logic.
 All files were consolidated from earlier work into this single, presentation-ready portfolio for recruiters and technical reviewers.

 SQL analytics project using synthetic financial dataset to detect suspicious transactions and simulate AML investigation logic.